sagemathinc/cocalc-doc/source/howto/jupyter-kernel-selection.rst

 Jupyter Kernel Selection
 ================================

-:doc:`variant of CoCalc <../jupyter>`) support more than a single programming language.
+:doc:`Jupyter notebooks <../jupyter>` support more than a single programming language.
-The element which instantiates a session and runs the code of a cell is called "Kernel".
+The element which instantiates a session and runs the code of a cell is called the **kernel**.

 The currently active kernel's display name is visible at the top right of the working area.
 In most cases it also shows a logo, which helps identify it.